controversies-of-science/science-collective/README.md

 Slashdot and Twitter discussions are threaded, whereas sites like physorg and Mastodon seem to bin comments into flat feeds.

 One observation is that chunking seems to rely heavily upon links to off-site content.
 Users oftentimes ignore links when there is no excerpt which indicates the link's content.
 Also, websites are ephemeral.
 Content can completely disappear, and it may or may not be archived on Google's Wayback Machine.
 One idea worth considering is that excerpts should not be bound to the character limit.
+The same effect, more-or-less, can be had by attaching screenshots to Twitter posts.

 ## First Steps